jveitchmichaelis/build_opencv/README.md

 ## Releases
 To save you some time checkout if the pre-built opencv binaries in releases of this repo for the configuration you are looking for first!
 [Releases](https://github.com/i3drobotics/build_opencv/releases)

+These releases are built via Github's CI for various operating systems (currently Ubuntu with CUDA support).

 ## About
 Scripts are provided in this repository to make building opencv from source simple and pain free.
 While a lot of the options provided here are the same as running cmake this approach helps to avoid missing to tick an important box or getting a path wrong by providing options in an easy to read text file.
 Also each option is documented in this readme along with some notes on possible issues associated with it.